Operation Barbarossa: Invasion

 At around noon, the news of the invasion was broadcast to the population by Soviet foreign minister Vyacheslav Molotov: "...
 Without a declaration of war, German forces fell on our country, attacked our frontiers in many places ...
 The Red Army and the whole nation will wage a victorious Patriotic War for our beloved country, for honour, for liberty ...
 Our cause is just.
 The enemy will be beaten.
 Victory will be ours!"
 By calling upon the population's devotion to their nation rather than the Party, Molotov struck a patriotic chord that helped a stunned people absorb the shattering news.
-Within the first few days of the invasion, the Soviet High Command and Red Army were extensively reorganized so as to place them on the necessary war footing.
+Within the first few days of the invasion, the Soviet High Command and Red Army were extensively reorganised so as to place them on the necessary war footing.
 Stalin did not address the nation about the German invasion until 3 July, when he also called for a "Patriotic War... of the entire Soviet people".

 In Germany, on the morning of 22 June, Nazi propaganda minister Joseph Goebbels announced the invasion to the waking nation in a radio broadcast with Hitler's words: "At this moment a march is taking place that, for its extent, compares with the greatest the world has ever seen.
 I have decided today to place the fate and future of the Reich and our people in the hands of our soldiers.
 May God aid us, especially in this fight!"
-Later the same morning, Hitler proclaimed to his colleagues, "Before three months have passed, we shall witness a collapse of Russia, the like of which has never been seen in history."
+Later the same morning, Hitler proclaimed to his colleagues, "Before three months have passed, we shall witness a collapse of Russia, the like of which has never been seen in history".
 Hitler also addressed the German people via the radio, presenting himself as a man of peace, who reluctantly had to attack the Soviet Union.
 Following the invasion, Goebbels instructed that Nazi propaganda use the slogan "European crusade against Bolshevism" to describe the war; subsequently thousands of volunteers and conscripts joined the Waffen-SS.